sts-ryan-holton/accessibility-tool/README.md

 #### Requirements

-This accessibility plugin requires you to be using **REM** values for font sizes throughout your website.
+- This accessibility plugin requires you to be using **REM** values for font sizes throughout your website.
 You must also be using an up-to-date, modern browser.
 We currently **do not support Internet Explorer** due to partial support with [LET](https://caniuse.com/#feat=let) and no support for [CSS filters.](https://caniuse.com/#feat=css-filters&search=filter)

+- This tool also utilises WebStorage (localstorage), please check your [browser support](https://caniuse.com/#feat=namevalue-storage) for this.

 #### Browser Support